ministryofjustice/data-platform-firebreak-annual-leave/README.md

 ## Feature Requests ✨

-If you have an idea for a feauture please fill in a feature request [here](https://github.com/ministryofjustice/data-platform-firebreak-annual-leave/issues/new?assignees=&labels=enhancement&projects=&template=feature-request-template.yml&title=+%E2%9C%A8+%3Ctitle%3E).
+If you have an idea for a feature please fill in a feature request [here](https://github.com/ministryofjustice/data-platform-firebreak-annual-leave/issues/new?assignees=&labels=enhancement&projects=&template=feature-request-template.yml&title=+%E2%9C%A8+%3Ctitle%3E).

 ## Getting Started